 Herbes de Provence and Italian seasoning are two blends of European herbs that not only include some of the same herbs, but they also come from the same general part of Europe.
 Both the Provence region and Italy are known for their rich culinary histories that feature classic dishes that are still popular today.
-Each of the herbes in these blends is well known for its own unique flavor profile that blends well with the other components in each mix.
-How similar is herbes de Provence to Italian seasoning?
+But how similar is herbes de Provence to Italian seasoning?
 If you wanted to, could you swap them?
-We will consider these questions in another SPICEography Showdown.
+Let’s compare.

 How does herbes de Provence differ from Italian Seasoning?